 - It has adequate weatherproofing for rainy nights.

-For ventilation, the Backroadz has two mesh windows plus the large front door.
+For ventilation, the Backroadz has two mesh windows plus a large front door.
 The windows get covered up by the rainfly with only a small gap between the bottom of the rainfly and the tent for air circulation.
-Napier added some great accessories to this tent though, including a gear loft, a lantern holder, and gear pockets to keep everything organized.
+Napier added some great accessories to this tent, including a gear loft, a lantern holder, and gear pockets to keep everything organized.

-The Backroadz isn’t exactly a stand out tent, but rather a solidly good one in a number of categories.
-For the vast majority of truck tent users, it’ll be the best option, as it’s pretty affordable and performs well enough in just about every situation without any glaring disadvantages.
+The Backroadz isn’t exactly a stand-out tent but rather a solidly good one in several categories.
+It’ll be the best option for the vast majority of truck tent users, as it’s pretty affordable and performs well enough in just about every situation without any glaring disadvantages.

 Why You Should Buy the Napier Backroadz Truck Tent

-- Has a floor to keep everything nice and tidy.
+- It has a floor to keep everything nice and tidy.